hayleyw7/rock-paper-scissors/README.md

 This is an application that allows a user to play Rock Paper Scissors against a computer.
 The user selects format, either Standard RPS, with 3 choices, or Magic: The Gathering RPS, with 5 choices.
 The app keeps track of all time score between the user, known as a "planewalker", and the computer, know as a "construct".

-## Motivation & Rubric
+## Motivation and rubric

 This project was completed as a final project at Turing School of Software & Design in order to pass Module 1.

 https://frontend.turing.edu/projects/module-1/rock-paper-scissors-solo.html

+### Changed features

-I mostly wanted to match the rubric, but I thought that the "Change Format" button makes more sense on the middle of the page with the other buttons instead of inside the left score column.
-Also, I hid the button when the human and computer selections are shown, and then it displays again when the user is choosing their artifact or spell.
+* The "Change Format" button felt more intuitively located in the middle of the page with the other buttons, instead of inside the left score column.

+* The "Change Format" button is hidden when the human and computer selections are shown.
+Then, it displays again when the user is choosing their artifact or spell.

+### Added feature

+* The user now has a "Start Over" button, which is explained below in more detail.

 ## Reflections

+A great challenge for this project was learning how to get the DOM and the data model to work smoothly together.
+However, once it happened, seeing the site functioning was the biggest win I could imagine.

 ## Languages